Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 warnings - failed on test 216

-It is our understanding that the glob failure is due to the fact that the test does not take into account that glob() works differently on OpenVMS.
+The reason for this glob failure is that the test does not take into account that glob() works differently on OpenVMS.
 There are patches for vmsish on the vmsperl mailing list.

 2. Get the latest Perl DBI module, uncompress and unpack.
 Read the README.
 You should be able to simply do: